develtechmon/ROS1/UserGuide/ROS1_Noetic_Ubuntu_20.04_PX4_Environment_Setup.md

 **Leave this running!** It publishes "hover at (0, 0, 2m)" at 20Hz.

-Otherwise, you can start the drone using this typical approach by `arming` and `takeoff` the drone and then switch to `OFFBOARD`
 ---

 **Terminal 5 — Wait 5-10 seconds, then switch to OFFBOARD:**